 Gallicas of unknown breeder, The Netherlands, end of the 18th century.

-Flower: 6 to 7 cm large, alone or in groups of 2 to 5, semi-double (10 to 12 petals), flat; golden stamens in crown shape, very bright.
+6 to 7 cm large, alone or in groups of 2 to 5, semi-double (10 to 12 petals), flat; golden stamens in crown shape, very bright.

-Colour: deep velvety carmine pink with violet shade.
+Deep velvety carmine pink with violet shade.
 The base of the petal that is hidden by the stamens is white.

-Foliage: medium green, scarce, small round leaflets rounded that are rather thick.
+Medium green, scarce, small round leaflets rounded that are rather thick.

-Fragrance: the flowers are slightly fragrant, the stems are covered with dark bristles that scent resin.
+The flowers are slightly fragrant, the stems are covered with dark bristles that scent resin.

 Pruning: as with all non-reblooming roses, pruning is done after flowering.
 It aims at strengthening the main stems of the bush and keep its round shape.